Rutherford-Git/Rutherford-Git/README.md

 <h3 align="left">About me:</h3>

--   🌱 I'm currently learning Python
+-   🌱 I'm learning Python
--   🌱 I'm also creating a blog with react to form a library of instructions for car enthusiasts who want to work on the bmw e30 platform
+-   🌱 I'm currently working as a project manager
 -   ⚡ Fun fact **I am resto-moding a 1989 BMW 3 series with modern technologies implemented into it**

 -   📫 How to reach me **rutherford.aalexis@gmail.com**